Swiss hail Yemen ‘first step’ to peace

-Switzerland has welcomed the United Nations-brokered agreement between the Yemeni government and the Houthism that includes a truce for the lifeline port city of Hodeida.
+Switzerland has welcomed the United Nations-brokered agreement between the Yemeni government and the Houthis, that includes a truce for the lifeline port city of Hodeida.

 In a statement released on Fridayexternal link, Switzerland said that the UN-sponsored consultations on Yemen, which took place in Sweden and concluded on Thursday, “mark a breakthrough in the resumption of the peace process in Yemen”.